 What we do

-- We support drivers, governments, and training institutions to improve road safety
+- We support drivers, governments, and training institutions to improve road safety.

 - We transform driver training.
 We work with partners and governments to train driver trainers.
 Our driver training programmes make drivers more competent, vehicles safer, and reduce death and injury on the road.

 - We transform standards and systems.
-We work with governments and other organisations to create and promote far-reaching improvements in driving standards, including curricula development.
+We work with governments and other organisations to create and promote far-reaching improvements in driving standards, including curriculum development.
 We also work on transport management systems, joining with partners to increase efficiency, reduce costs, and improve the management and maintenance of fleets of vehicles.

 - In 2008, we partnered with the Industrial Training Centre (ITC) in Zambia, which has proven to be an invaluable resource for improving driving standards and road safety.